 DevOps has different implications for each organization, in how it is adopted, evangelized, measured, and grown.
 There are some common metrics such as release velocity, Mean Time to Recovery, Mean Time to Resolution, and so forth, but the overarching vision will be determined by the organization’s industry, culture, business goals, and market positioning rather than a pre-defined program.
 That said, the build, test, and deployment approaches should be standardized within each organization.
 The DevOps Institute offers a training and certification process (which has its supporters and detractors).
 Naturally, any accreditation needs to be backed by real-world experience for a candidate to be considered seriously. —Justin Vaughan-Brown

 DevOps is actually highly standardized.
 By my reckoning, DevOps is in its third generation now.
 For those early adopters, standardization is based around their own internal code bases.
 Facebook, Netflix, Google, and Etsy have rich, publicly available code repositories, which show how they’ve developed.
-The second generation of DevOps organizations all standardized around AWS and CI tools like Jenkins and Teamcity, and have invested heavily in ELK and visualization tools.
+The second generation of DevOps organizations all standardized around AWS and CI/CD tools like Jenkins and Teamcity, and have invested heavily in ELK and visualization tools.
 The third generation of DevOps organizations have standardized around containers, microservices, and server-less functions.
 And they’ve fully embraced SAAS offerings for non-strategic requirements like log and metric analysis. —Grant Smith

 Yes, but it will take one or two key, industry-wide initiatives to drive this.
 For instance, Sonatype helps companies with the quality, security, and speed of their software supply chains, and SmartBear’s SwaggerHub helps standardize the building, documentation, and deploying of APIs. —Kevin Gillis